Get a free trial of industry-leading VoIP Phone System. Start Now! arrow

 Chabe01, CC BY-SA 4.0, via Wikimedia Commons

 As Apple Inc. gained more and more traction, founder Steve Jobs announced the release of Facetime, a videotelephony software exclusively for Apple users, in 2010.
-However, at its conception, it only allowed one-on-one calling, meaning any new call required you to cut off the previous one.
+At first, it only allowed one-on-one calling, meaning new calls required you to cut off the previous one.

-However, its high definition video calling capabilities made it a fan favourite regardless of this limitation.
+Its high-definition video calling capabilities made it a fan favourite regardless of this limitation.
 In 2018, with the iOS 12.1 update, Facetime introduced video calling—and how!
-You could now have video conferences with up to 32 people at the same time!
+You could now practice video conferencing with up to 32 people at the same time!

 2011: Zoom